knative/docs/docs/eventing/samples/writing-receive-adapter-source/README.md

 ## Target Audience

-The target audience is already familiar with Kubernetes and Go development and wants to develope a new event source, importing their custom events via Knative Eventing into the Knative system.
+The target audience is already familiar with Kubernetes and Go development and wants to develop a new event source, importing their custom events via Knative Eventing into the Knative system.

 ## Before You Begin